 Venues 1-12 are located near Chinatown MRT Station, Venues 13-14 are located near Telok Ayer MRT Station

-A gateway into Singapore’s yesteryears, the 1 Chinatown Heritage Centre makes the perfect starting point for your voyage of discovery.
+A gateway into Singapore’s yesteryears, make the perfect starting point of your voyage discovery at the 1 Chinatown Heritage Centre.
 Learn about the lives of Chinatown’s inhabitants through the establishment’s six galleries of interactive exhibits, which include olfactory displays of opium and spices, immersive streetscapes and homages to its current notable residents.

 The statue of the temple’s patron goddess is only unveiled during special occasions, but you’ll be able to admire the site’s murals and shrines, dedicated to the Hindu deities Durga, Ganesh and Shiva.

-Discover Chinatown’s religious diversity as you make your way down South Bridge Road, and observe the distinctive octagonal minarets of 3 Masjid Jamae.
+Discover Chinatown’s religious diversity as you make your way down the stretch of South Bridge Road, and observe the distinctive octagonal minarets of 3 Masjid Jamae.

 Also known to locals as Chulia Palli (Chulia Mosque), this age-old religious establishment was established by Tamil Muslims from the Coromandel Coast between 1830 to 1835.
 Its architecture can be traced back to the 19th century, and fuses elements from both Neoclassical and South Indian tradition.